csabszerko/blockchain-simulation/readme.md

 > - blockchain difficulty
 > - wallets and balances
 > - cross wallet transactions (single party)
-> - utxo system, balance calculation
+> - utxo system
 > - digital signatures with asymmetric encryption
-> - blockchain validation (signatures, hashes, replaying tx history for utxos)
+> - blockchain validation (signatures, hashes, replaying tx history for utxo validation)
 > - support for running as a terminal app (single node only)
 > - ui in react for single/multi node setup (in progress)
 > - ...

-> ## intentional discrepancies for the sake of simplicity
+> ## some intentional discrepancies for the sake of simplicity
 >
 > - wallet addresses are their public keys
-> - transactions can not contain multiple wallet addresses as senders/recipients
+> - transactions can not contain multiple wallet addresses as senders
-> - mining includes all pending transactions in the next block
+> - mining includes all transactions in the mempool for the next block
-> - transactions don't have locking scripts
 > - gossip networks consist of all other nodes instead of just a subset
 > - no headers-first syncing
 > - ...